catalincraciun/Chromacore/README.md

 * Changes in UI
   * We have added an instructions scene and a stunning menu with automatic gameplay on the background
 * Changes in logic
-  * We have fixed some bugs which made the game slightly unplayable
+  * We have fixed a bug caused by certain animations and a lazy way of checking for death.
+On collision with a box it was checking the animator's current animation state, so if you grabbed a lum right before the box you'd be in the "wrong" animation state and die.

 ## The Team
 The project was briefly continued by a two-member motivated team for Github Game Off 2015: